27 best things to do in Whitby, England

 This monastery was destroyed by the Vikings and it wasn’t until 1078 that another was founded.
 It was around this time that Whitby got its name which came from “white settlement” in old Norse.

 Tourism and fishing are now the biggest money-makers in modern-day Whitby.
 It may be best known for its connection to Dracula, but it has much more to offer visitors.
-Whitby Jet is another famous product of the area.
-The bronze age craftsmen used jet as it was easy to carve and finds of Whitby jet date back 4000 years.
+Whitby Jet is another famous product in the area.
+The bronze age craftsmen used jet as it was easy to carve and finds of the Whitby jet date back 4000 years.

-Things to do in Whitby for your staycation
+Fun things to do in Whitby

 Whitby and Bram Stoker’s Dracula